yusufsas/yusufsas/README.md

 -  I'm always open to collaborations or discussions, so feel free to reach out: **yusufsas3444@gmail.com**

   <h1>
-   I am a computer enginnering student who is hard-working, ambitious and passionate about computer science.
+   I am a computer enginner who is passionate about computer science.
 I am interested in Web Development, Artificial Intelligence and Data Science, I use currently Numpy, Pandas, Beautifulsoup, OpenCv and the other python libraries.
 I have taken parts of Django and Asp.Net projects.
-I am familiar with general web architecture (request-response relations, Restful Apis, websocets).
+I am familiar with general web architecture ( Restful Apis).
 I have experienced with Elasticsearch, Natural Language Process.

   </h1>